Sequential Thinking Multi-Agent System (MAS)

 - Research capabilities: 4 agents with web search (optional)

-- Flexible processing: Single to full sequence strategies
+- Deterministic processing: Fixed full multi-step sequence

 - Model optimization: Enhanced/Standard model selection